benjohnsonnlp/developer/_content/contribute/contribute-doc.md

 weight: 10
 ---

-There are a variety of ways you can help improve Watson Personal Assistant Builder service.
+There are a variety of ways you can help improve Watson Assistant Builder service.
 Contribute back to the developer community in the following ways:

 * Provide us [feedback on this form]({{site.baseurl}}/broken_link)
 * Answer questions on Stack Overflow - *Need tags we will use.*
 * Answer questions on IBM Developerworks - *Need forum we will use.*
-* Improve the Watson Personal Assistant Builder [documentation](https://github.com/Watson-Personal-Assistant/developer)
+* Improve the Watson Assistant Builder [documentation](https://github.com/Watson-Personal-Assistant/developer)
 * Create and share your own [expertise]({{site.baseurl}}/expertise/build-expertise/) and client application integrations.
 * Blog about your experiences.
 * Share your success stories and use cases in this section.